sfc-gh-dwilczak/tutorials/docs/apps/native/traditional/index.md

 ###  Example V2 - Share data
 The of this exmaple is to show how you can add data that will be shared with the application to the end consumer.
-In this example we'll run the first block of code and then upload [V2 files](#) to the stage.
+In this example we'll run the first block of code and then upload [V2 files](https://sfc-gh-dwilczak.github.io/tutorials/apps/native/traditional/#download) to the stage.
 Then run the second to create the application from the package.

 === ":octicons-image-16: Code"

-    ```bash linenums="1"
+    ```sql linenums="1"
     use application package snowflake_application_package;

     -- Create and add data to package.